-The top attraction in Windsor is the magnificent Windsor Castle, the weekend home of the Queen.
+The top attraction in Windsor is the magnificent Windsor Castle, the weekend home of Queen Elizabeth II.
 Arrive early, so you can see the changing of the guards in front of the castle.

-Alternatively, you could also enjoy a walk along the Thames or a visit to Great Windsor Park.
+Alternatively, take a walk along the Thames or to Great Windsor Park.
 Formerly a royal hunting ground, the park is still home to over 500 deer and is a beautiful green space within reach of London.

 Across the bridge from Windsor is the historic village of Eton, famous for its public school, Eton College.
 Eton is an easy walk from Windsor and you’ll find a selection of independent shops and cafes.